 - You can manually override the tax treatment for specific transactions to cater to unique situations or to comply with past tax filings.

-Multi-inflow, multi-outflow example
+Example: Multi-inflow, multi-outflow transactions

 If you: